Covers and direct limits: a contramodule-based approach: Introduction

 For any left $A$\+modules $M$ and $N$, the \emph{weakly finite topology} on the abelian group $\Hom_A(M,N)$ has a base of neighborhoods of zero consisting of the annihilators of weakly finitely generated submodules $E\subset M$.
 The weakly finite topology on $\Hom_A(M,N)$ is complete and separated, and once again, the ring $\Hom_A(M,M)$ is a left linear topological ring in the weakly finite topology.
 Denoting by $\R'$ the ring $\Hom_A(M,M)^\rop$ with the weakly finite topology on it, we once again obtain a complete, separated right linear topological ring.
 The monad $\boT_{\R'}\:X\longmapsto\R'[[X]]$ is still isomorphic to the monad $\boT_M\:X\longmapsto\Hom_A(M,M^{(X)})$ \cite[Theorem~9.9]{PS1}.

 In fact, while the finite topology and the weakly finite topology on the endomorphism ring of a module may well differ, the sets $\R[[X]]$ and $\R'[[X]]$ are the same for any set $X$, as a family of $A$\+module morphisms $r_x\:M\rarrow M$ converges to zero in the finite topology if and only if it converges to zero in the weakly finite one, and if and only if the morphism $r\:M\rarrow M^X$ with the components~$r_x$ factorizes though the submodule $M^{(X)}\subset M^X$.
-Thus the abelian category $\sB$ assigned to the object $M\in\sA=A\modl$ by the construction of Section~\ref{generalized-tilting-subsecn} can be alternatively described as the category $\R'\contra$.
+Thus the abelian category $\sB=\boT_M\modl$ can be alternatively described as the category $\R'\contra$.
 (Cf.~\cite[Examples~3.10]{PS3}.)

 (3)~A left $A$\+module $M$ is said to be \emph{self-small} if any $A$\+module morphism $M\rarrow M^{(X)}$ factorizes though the coproduct $M^{(Z)}\subset M^{(X)}$ of copies of $M$ indexed over a finite subset $Z\subset X$.
 Equivalently, $M$ is self-small if and only if the natural map of abelian groups $\bigoplus_{i=0}^\infty\Hom_A(M,M)\rarrow \Hom_A(M,\>\bigoplus_{i=0}^\infty M)$ is an isomorphism.